ulsdevteam/Alma_Jobs/README.md

 BUGS
 ====

-1. Need to update parameters across scripts.
-2. Consider removing the individual scripts in favor of the "alma_job" script.
-3. Consider adding changes to where cache files are kept such as "--cache_dir" option.
+1. Consider adding changes to where cache files are kept such as "--cache_dir" option.
-4. Consider adding an option to force cache updating at the time of the script run such as "--force".
+2. Consider adding an option to force cache updating at the time of the script run such as "--force".

 AUTHOR
 ======
-Brian Gregg <bdgregg@pitt.edu>
+Brian Gregg <bdgregg@pitt.edu> at the University of Pittsburgh, University Library System (ULS).